turkeryilmaz/openairinterface5g/tools/profiling/README.md

 `CLOCK_MONOTONIC_RAW` and can be aligned to that run's `sync.csv`.
 Commands and environments are archived in redacted form; password/token/key fragments and IMSI/SUPI/IMEI subscriber identifiers are never retained.
+Successful execution requires every role to reach the declared duration, return zero after the requested stop, finalize its archive, and register every requested sidecar.
+An early role exit fails the experiment even when its process wrapper returns zero.
 `--keep-going` continues the matrix after a failed paired experiment; without it, the runner stops after preserving and finalizing the failed experiment.